 The Second Fist of Ragnarok.
 He rarely speaks and has a calm disposition.
 Berserker never studied martial arts; he simply has a natural talent for fighting.
 He is said to be the most fearsome fighter in Ragnarok.
 However, he is afraid to fight Odin, believing that the latter is much stronger than he is.

-Unskilled, but Strong: Subverted, not only is he super strong, but his natural talent for fighting far exceeds everyone elses so much that he does not need to be trained in techniques.
+Unskilled, but Strong: Not only is he super strong, but his natural talent for fighting far exceeds everyone else's so much that he does not need to be trained in techniques.
 This is emphasized when he joins YOMI, as his master works to have him turn his 'unskilled' methods into his own self-created fighting style.

 Unstoppable Rage: Practically his fighting style, and thus the codename.
 The moment before he is defeated in the Ragnarok Arc, he is using his broken, snapped-in-the-wrong-way arm to try and land a blow on Hermit.